For the past decade, the country’s mining sector has been facing a myriad of challenges ranging from fluctuating

-The mining firm is currently undertaking a massive expansion project at its Phase as well as development of a new mine (Mupani Mine) at its Ngezi operations.
-Zimplats however is spending close to $264 million on the project.
+The mining firm is currently undertaking a massive expansion project at its Phase as well as the development of a new mine (Mupani Mine) at its Ngezi operations.
+Zimplats, however, is spending close to $264 million on the project.

 Under the stewardship of the resolute Alex Mhembere, despite the unstable mineral prices the platinum miner has

 managed to stay afloat, showing no signs of agony.